 In one of the most bizarre sequences I’ve seen of late, a CNN contributor, Adeel Raja, responded to tensions between Israel and Hamas by tweeting Sunday that the world needs another Adolf Hitler.

-It was later discovered that Raja, a blue-check who has published over 54 articles for CNN, has a long history of publicly sharing his admiration for the former chancellor who fantasized about world domination.
+It was later discovered that Raja, a blue-check who has published over 54 articles for CNN, has a long history of publicly sharing his admiration for the dictator who fantasized about world domination.

 — Mike Brest (@MikeBrestDC) May 16, 2021

 At first, CNN’s PR crew said they had never heard of Raja.
 Hours later, they fired him.

 “In light of these abhorrent statements, he will not be working with CNN again in any capacity,” CNN spokesman Matt Dornic told the Washington Examiner.